Silver Spoon (manga): Production

 After the completion of her successful fantasy series Fullmetal Alchemist, author Hiromu Arakawa and her publisher Shogakukan agreed that she should begin the more realistic Silver Spoon as a way to challenge herself as a manga artist and recruit new readers.
 Having grown up in a rural setting, many elements of the manga are drawn from Arakawa's experiences in her youth.
 For instance, characters such as the piggery teacher Ichiko Fuji and members of the Holstein fanclub are based on individuals she knew in her high school.
 Though the story contains matters like the protagonist Yuugo Hachiken's ethical dilemma over animal slaughter, Arakawa insists Silver Spoon is not a "green" manga.
 She states that she simply wants to tell the story of a high schooler's maturation, similar to how Fullmetal Alchemist focuses on the development of the main character Edward Elric rather than promoting alchemy.

 Silver Spoon began its publication in Weekly Shōnen Sunday on April 6, 2011.
 It was serialized regularly until August 2014 when Arakawa announced she would slow the pace of producing new chapters of the manga so that she could care for a family member in declining health.
 After an eight-month hiatus, the manga briefly resumed in April 2015 until another short hiatus was announced the following month.
 After the release of the manga's 13th volume, the author announced its "imminent" conclusion.
 She later explained that she had originally planned to depict Yuugo's first year at Ooezo in detail, followed by rushed second year and shortened third year, and his eventual life after graduation.
 In 2016, new chapters were published from January to February and August to September.
 The manga went on hiatus in July 2017, after three chapters were published.
 Four chapters were published between May and June 2018.
 The four last chapters were published from November 6–27, 2019.

 Media

 Manga

-Influenced by Arakawa's own life experience, as she was raised in a dairy farm in Hokkaido, Silver Spoon started in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday magazine on April 6, 2011.
+Influenced by Arakawa's own life experience, as she was raised on a dairy farm in Hokkaido, Silver Spoon started in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday magazine on April 6, 2011.
 It became one of the magazine's main features not long after.
 The manga finished on November 27, 2019.
 Its individual chapters were collected in 15 tankōbon volumes, released from July 15, 2011, to February 18, 2020.

 The manga has been licensed for English-language release in Singapore by Shogakukan Asia, while in North America, Yen Press announced the acquisition of the manga in July 2017 and published the volumes between February 27, 2018, and September 22, 2020.